nosainwe/Biomedical-projects/Temporal ConvLSTM POC for Spectral Monitoring/README.md

-# Temporal ConvLSTM POC for Spectral Monitoring

-I built this repo as a first-principles learning project for temporal modelling.

-I did not want to jump straight into a tissue-engineering notebook full of shortcuts and unexplained code.
-So I start with a real public multivariate time-series dataset and learn the modelling logic first.

-## Why this repo exists

-Temporal monitoring of tissue constructs rather than one-shot endpoint prediction.

-That matters.
-A model trained on only two far-apart time points can look strong because the biological states are already very different.
-The harder and more useful problem is different:

-- how does the signal evolve over time?
-- can I learn the trajectory rather than only classify the endpoints?
-- can I predict when the system is approaching a target state?

-## Why the temporal angle is justified

-The 2025 tissue-engineered cartilage maturity paper used constructs cultured for only **7 or 28 days**, then predicted GAG and DNA and used the predicted GAG/DNA ratio to distinguish immature from more mature constructs.
-The paper itself says this setup used only **two culture durations with distinct biochemical differences**, and that **closer time points are needed** to test robustness in real-world tissue-engineering problems.
-It also says continuous monitoring could reveal **plateaus, fluctuations, and post-peak declines** that endpoint measurements would miss.

-The 2025 culture-medium paper is closer to a true temporal setup.
-It collected conditioned medium every **3 days over 28 days**, then linked NIR spectra to biomarker release patterns such as hyaluronan, lactate, and collagen.

-So the gap is clear:

-- endpoint models answer “are these two states different?”
-- temporal models answer “how is this construct changing, and where is it heading?”

-## Dataset choice

-I use the Jena Climate dataset.

-The original task is weather forecasting, not tissue engineering.
-I am using it because the modelling logic is the part I want to learn first:

-- each timestamp has a vector of measurements
-- those measurements evolve over time
-- future values depend on temporal context, not only the current reading

-In a tissue-engineering setting, I would later replace “sensor vector at time t” with “spectral vector or biomarker vector at time t”.

-## What the notebook does

-1. downloads and inspects the dataset
-2. builds sliding windows
-3. trains a dense baseline
-4. trains an LSTM baseline
-5. trains a ConvLSTM baseline by reshaping windows into pseudo-images
-6. compares the models and connects the result back to longitudinal spectroscopy

-## Repo structure
+# 🌱 Temporal ConvLSTM POC for Spectral Monitoring

+I built this repo as a **first-principles learning project** for **temporal modelling**.

+I did not want to jump straight into a complex tissue-engineering notebook full of shortcuts and unexplained code.
+Instead, I wanted to start with a real, publicly available **multivariate time-series dataset** and focus on understanding the core modelling logic first. 🚀

+---

+## 🎯 Why this repo exists

+This repo is built to explore **temporal monitoring of tissue constructs**, rather than just predicting endpoints. 🧬

+That matters because:
+- A model trained on only **two far-apart time points** can look strong due to large differences in biological states.
+But that’s not a real-world solution.
+- The **real problem** is learning how the signal evolves over time:
+  - **How does the signal evolve over time?**
+  - **Can I learn the trajectory** rather than just classify the endpoints?
+  - **Can I predict** when the system is approaching a target state? 🎯

+---

+## ⏳ Why the Temporal Angle is Justified

+The 2025 tissue-engineered cartilage maturity paper used constructs cultured for only **7 or 28 days**, predicting **GAG** and **DNA** levels.
+This setup was based on just two culture durations with distinct biochemical differences.
+The authors state that **closer time points are needed** to test the model’s robustness for real-world tissue-engineering problems.

+The paper highlights that **continuous monitoring** can reveal **plateaus, fluctuations, and post-peak declines** that endpoint measurements alone cannot capture. 📉

+The gap is clear:
+- **Endpoint models** answer “**Are these two states different?**”
+- **Temporal models** answer “**How is this construct changing, and where is it heading?**”

+---

+## 🌍 Dataset Choice

+For this project, I’m using the **Jena Climate Dataset**. 🌦️

+The original task in this dataset is **weather forecasting**, but I’m using it because:
+- Each timestamp contains a vector of measurements (e.g., temperature, humidity, pressure).
+- These measurements evolve over time, and future values depend on **temporal context**, not just the current reading.

+In a **tissue-engineering setting**, I would later replace the "sensor vector at time t" with "**spectral vector**" or "**biomarker vector**" at time t.

+---

+## 🛠️ What the notebook does

+1. **Download and inspect** the Jena Climate dataset 🌦️
+2. **Build sliding windows** to prepare the time-series data for supervised learning ⏳
+3. Train a **dense baseline model** to predict future values 💻
+4. Train an **LSTM baseline model** for temporal learning 📊
+5. Train a **ConvLSTM baseline model** by reshaping the windows into **pseudo-images** 🌌
+6. Compare the models and connect the results back to **longitudinal spectroscopy** 💡

+---

+## 📁 Repo Structure

 ```text
 Temporal ConvLSTM POC for Spectral Monitoring/